CaFTRA: Frequency-Domain Correlation-Aware Feedback-Free MIMO Transmission and Resource Allocation for 6G and Beyond

 \section{NUMERICAL ANALYSIS}

 In this section, we detail the simulation setup and conduct extensive simulations to evaluate the effectiveness and fairness of the proposed CaFTRA in FD-RAN.
-Referring to 3GPP standard, the proposed feedback-free MIMO transmission, multi-BS association and multi-RB allocation are implemented on the Vienna 5G system-level simulator \cite{Vienna5GSLS} using the parameters in Table \ref{Simulation}.
+Referring to 3GPP standard, the proposed feedback-free MIMO transmission, multi-BS association and multi-RB allocation are implemented on the Vienna 5G system-level simulator \cite{Vienna5GSLS}.